Euclidean Nearest-Neighbor Distance (Aggregation metric)

 References

-McGarigal, K., SA Cushman, and E Ene.
-2012.
-FRAGSTATS v4: Spatial Pattern Analysis Program for Categorical and Continuous Maps.
-Computer software program produced by the authors at the University of Massachusetts, Amherst.
-Available at the following web site: http://www.umass.edu/landeco/research/fragstats/fragstats.html
+McGarigal K., SA Cushman, and E Ene.
+2023.
+FRAGSTATS v4: Spatial Pattern Analysis Program for Categorical Maps.
+Computer software program produced by the authors; available at the following web site: https://www.fragstats.org

 McGarigal, K., and McComb, W. C. (1995).
 Relationships between landscape structure and breeding birds in the Oregon Coast Range.
 Ecological monographs, 65(3), 235-260.